 CoolSculpting has quickly become one of the most popular non-invasive treatments for fat reduction on the market today.
 CoolSculpting works by applying freezing energy to the targeted treatment area; this energy crystallizes and reduces fat cells, which are naturally disposed of by the body over a period of one to three months.
 CoolSculpting is so effective that multiple studies have shown that a single treatment can significantly reduce fat cells in a specific area.

 Given that CoolSculpting is so successful at body contouring – without requiring the use of surgery – it’s no wonder many people wonder if CoolSculpting treatments hurt.
 Fortunately, CoolSculpting is a surprisingly comfortable procedure.

 The entire treatment takes about an hour to administer per treatment area.
 CoolSculpting is delivered via a handpiece, which applies vacuum pressure to draw the treatment area up toward the freezing energy.
 Some patients may feel some discomfort during this part of the procedure; however, it’s usually only temporary and disappears after the first ten minutes.
 Most patients can read, write emails, and even sleep for the rest of their treatment.

-To learn more about how CoolSculpting can help you get ready for summer, schedule a consultation with one of our certified CoolSculpting technicians at Gallaher Plastic Surgery & Spa MD in Powell, TN, serving the Knoxville metro area.
+To learn more about how CoolSculpting can help you get ready for summer, schedule a consultation with our certified CoolSculpting Master at 865-671-3888.
 We can help you better understand what kind of side effects you can expect from your CoolSculpting treatment.